TangibleInc/loops-and-logic/readme.txt

 ``  </If>
 ``</Loop>

+**✅ Elementor**

+Loops & Logic provides an Elementor widget that allows you to either write L&L code directly in the page builder widget or select from a pre-existing saved template.

+**✅ Gutenberg**

+Loops & Logic provides a Gutenberg block that allows you to either write L&L code directly in the block builder block or select from a pre-existing saved template.

+**✅ Beaver Builder**

+Loops & Logic provides a Beaver Builder module that allows you to either write L&L code directly in the page builder module or select from a pre-existing saved template.

+**✅ WP Grid Builder**

+Loops & Logic provides a WP Grid Builder block that allows you to select from a pre-existing saved template to load in WP Grid Builder.

 **✅ WP Fusion**

 The freely-included WP Fusion integration allows you to use conditional logic to protect or display different content based on a user's tags.